nmitydv/nmitydv/README.md

 I am Namit Yadav, currently pursuing Bachelor in Computer Application from [Vikram University Ujjain, India].
 <br/>
-I am a tech enthusiast & a full-stack Developer.
+I am a tech enthusiast & a Software Developer.
 I am always open to working on open-source and Full Stack Development.
 <br/>
 I am passionate about Coding and Software Development | Connecting with Professionals Like You on LinkedIn